 What is Death Valley?

 People come from all over the world to see the incredible environments in the park.
-Here you’ll see towering sand dunes, imposing badlands, and captivating salt flat features.
+Here you’ll see towering sand dunes, imposing badlands, and captivating salt flats.
 You could spend months exploring these mysterious lands and there would still be new things to see.

-- The park fee is $30 per vehicle.
+💵 Death Valley has an entrance fee of $30 per vehicle.
 If you have a park pass like the America the Beautiful pass, you can show it to the park rangers at the fee stations.
 The rangers will exchange your pass for a paper pass to put on your dashboard.
 The plastic passes will warp in the extreme heat.

 If you plan on going during the summer, make sure to stock up on gas and plan on just going to view points in the park.
 Doing hikes in the extreme summer months can lead to dehydration and heat stroke.